One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Helpful Info for 7 Days in London

-Before we dive into the specifics of our day-by-day 1 Week London Itinerary, we want to share some information regarding trip planning.
+Before we dive into the specifics of our day-by-day 1 Week London Itinerary, we want to share some information regarding European Trip Planning.

 London is a really, really big city.
-It is best to organize your sightseeing by areas – which is exactly how we have laid out our itinerary.
+It is best to organize your sightseeing by areas.
 To get a better understanding of the different districts, use our guide to the Top London Neighborhoods.

 When planning a 1 week stay in London, deciding what to eat is equally important!
-Throughout the outlined 7-day travel itinerary, we share restaurant suggestions based on our personal favorites.
-For more on the cuisine, read our complete guide to Famous London Food To Eat.
+We share our personal favorites in our complete guide to Famous London Food.

 There is also no doubt that London is a spendy city.
-You will likely want to set a budget for your week in London fairly early in the planning stages.
-Get started with our Free Vacation Budget Planner – and use our helpful Money-Saving London Budget Tips
+You will likely want to set a budget for your week in London.
+Get started with our Free Vacation Budget Planner and Money-Saving London Hacks

 Organize Your Trip to London for a Week